AyaPK/slack-plays-pokemon/readme.md

 ## Emulation
 This project emulates Pokémon Blue (and possibly supports Pokémon Red unofficially).
 You will need your own legally dumped cartridge as a `.gb` file in the root of the project to run it.

+## Acknowledgements
+- [PyBoy](https://github.com/Baekalfen/PyBoy) - Used to emulate a headless Gameboy and store the game state
+- [bolt-python](https://github.com/slackapi/bolt-python) - A Python framework used to easily build Slack apps